-A critical point to be made when discussing weapons system development is that the act of development, that which we call a program is actually a system.
+A critical point to be made when discussing weapons system development is that the act of development, that which we call a program, is actually a system.
 A system consists of activities or parts that interact to produce something.
-A system uses inputs and operating through constraints and mechanisms to produce an output.
-An effective way to visualize a system is by using an IDEF model.
-IDEF (Integrated Computer-Aided [ICAM] DEFinition) was developed by the U.S. Air Force in 1973.
-IDEF was derived from a well-established modeling language, the Structured Analysis and Design Technique (SADT) (Marca & McGowan, 2005).
-IDEF is useful when exploring the activities of a system by identifying what functions are performed (inputs and outputs), what is needed to perform those functions (controls), and who or what is performing those functions (Mechanisms).
+A system uses inputs and operates through constraints and mechanisms to produce an output.
+An effective way to visualize a system is by using an Integrated Computer-Aided (ICAM) DEFinition (IDEF) model.
+IDEF(Integrated Computer-Aided (ICAM) DEFinition was developed by the U.S. Air Force in 1973.
+IDEF was derived from a well-established modeling language, the Structured Analysis and Design Technique (SADT; Marca & McGowan, 2005).
+IDEF is useful when exploring the activities of a system by identifying what functions are performed (inputs and outputs), what is needed to perform those functions (controls), and who or what is performing those functions (mechanisms).
 Figure 1 shows an elementary model of a weapons system development project as a system.

 Figure 1 is almost deceptive in its simplicity until one considers the volatile mix of the variables named.
 Inputs to the system include warfighter needs effectively translated into valid requirements.
-Controls or constraints include Congressional oversight and funding, as well as the constant challenge of shifting priorities.
+Controls or constraints include congressional oversight and funding, as well as the constant challenge of shifting priorities.
 Acquisition and engineering personnel provide the mechanism for the process of development to actually occur.
 The output is the completed weapon system delivered to the warfighter.
-While easily diagrammed, no one would argue that this process is not a complex undertaking.
-And, while we are only examining a part of this system, no discussion on creating or executing weapons systems development schedules would be complete without considering the complexity involved.
+While easily diagrammed, no one would argue that this process is not complex.
+Additionally, while we are examining only a part of this system, no discussion on creating or executing weapons systems development schedules would be complete without considering the complexity involved.